airbnb/javascript/README.md

   <a name="variables--unary-increment-decrement"></a><a name="13.5"></a>
   - [13.5](#variables--unary-increment-decrement) Avoid using unary increments and decrements (++, --).

     > Why?
-Per the eslint documentation, unary increment and decrement statements are subject to automatic semicolon insertion and can cause silent errors with incrementing or decrementing values within an application.
-It is also more expressive to mutate your values with statements like `num += 1` instead of `num++` or `num ++`.
-Disallowing unary increment and decrement statements also prevents you from pre-incrementing/pre-decrementing values unintentionally which can also cause unexpected behavior in your programs.
+Disallowing unary increment and decrement statements prevents you from pre-incrementing/pre-decrementing values unintentionally which can also cause unexpected behavior in your programs.

     ```typescript
     // bad